AwokeKnowing/apptemplate/README.md

 }
 ```

 Again, templates, should be independently testable. you should be able to just import the templates file on a blank html page and insert any template by passing the data it expects.
 The exception is if it uses custom tags, you should be able to just import/define the custom tags, and generate the template.
 So template + tags is still 100% independent testable items, not depending on the app in any way.
-Note that while you should be able to test the returned html, if you wanted to visually test it, you would typically need to also include the page css.
+Note that while you should be able to test the returned html, if you wanted to visually test it, you would typically need to also include the page or block css.

 ## AppTemplate File Structure